 Furniture pads keep your furniture safe from scuffs and scratches during the move, and help keep them in mint condition while they’re stored.
 Old blankets can also be used to protect your goods during the move.

 If you plan on moving a lot of stuff, and are not planning on using a moving company, we highly recommend you use a moving truck.
 Not only will you protect your car from dings and damage to the upholstery, but a moving truck will help the entire moving process go faster and smoother.
-Many of our mini storages offer moving trucks for rent to help make your move as convenient as possible.
+Many of our mini storage locations offer moving trucks for rent to help make your move as convenient as possible.
 Remember to reserve a moving truck ahead of time to ensure that you have it on the day you plan to move in.
 Again, we highly stress that if you do not use a moving company you should rely on moving equipment to protect yourself from injuries, and to make the move go as smoothly as possible.

 The following are some general storage tips that should be followed when packing your unit: